Prachi-1329/DjangoTemplates/README.md

 # DjangoTemplates
 Use of Django Templates
-In the home page I have made the process of adding themes as dynamic through admin account The registration page is also successfuly connected to postgresql database
+-Home page has themes which can be added dynamically through superuser account -Registration page successfully connected to postgres database